moisestech/3rd-Party-JS/1 3rd-Party JS/2_uses-3rd-party-js/_2_uses-3rd-party-js.md

 In this section, we’ll look at some real-world use cases of third-party scripts:

-- Embedded widgets—Small interactive applications embedded on the publisher’s web page
+1. **Embedded widgets** — Small interactive applications embedded on the publisher’s web page

-1. Analytics and metrics—For gathering intelligence about visitors and how they interact with the publisher’s website.
+2. **Analytics and metrics** — For gathering intelligence about visitors and how they interact with the publisher’s website.
-2. Web service API wrappers—For developing client-side applications that communicate with external web services.
+3. **Web service API wrappers** — For developing client-side applications that communicate with external web services.

 This isn’t a complete list, but should give you a solid idea of what third-party JavaScript is capable of.
 We’ll start with an in-depth look at the first item: **embedded widgets**.